morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Note about OpenWRT: There is an exception to the above for OpenWRT.
 MT7921u has been backported to the kernel (5.10) used in OpenWRT 22.03.x.
 Starting with OpenWRT 22.03.3, simply install the following package:

+Note about Raspi: Missing modules may need to be installed with `sudo apt install linux-modules-extra-raspi`

 ```
 kmod-mt7921u
 ```